 At the moment, the insurance sector is growing at a good pace while embracing innovation.
 We strongly believe that insurance companies can easily overcome the traditional thought process that patents cannot be filed in our domain.

-There is a lot of white space for innovation and patenting in the insurance industry, which if filled could not only lead to disruption of entire sector but also help organizations get an edge.
+There is a lot of white space for innovation and patenting in the insurance industry, which if filled could not only lead to disruption of the entire sector but also help organizations get an edge.
 While innovations and innovative processes are easy to replicate, when paired with some form of IP protection, it could prevent others from replicating them, forming a barricade over an organization’s technology.

-Though IP has not yet achieved maximum proliferation in the insurance industry, it is quite possible that in near time, as more companies realize the benefit of protecting their processes and methods, there would be expansive patenting activity in the domain.
+Though IP has not yet achieved maximum proliferation in the insurance industry, it is quite possible that in the near time, as more companies realize the benefit of protecting their processes and methods, there would be expansive patenting activity in the domain.
 It’s all a matter of time.